Spyritomb/vbfabrications/README.md

 If you want to run this application on your local device, please copy this folder in htdocs and within xampp config controll:

-Apache (httpd.conf) and change the following lineis to this:
+Apache (httpd.conf) and change the following lines to this:

 DocumentRoot "C:/xampp/htdocs/vbfabrications/public"
 <Directory "C:/xampp/htdocs/vb fabrications/public">